macintAsh1984/RV32EM-Simulator-Guide-For-Mac-Users/README.md

 1. **Download XQuartz** by clicking the following link: https://www.xquartz.org/

-2. Once you have download XQuartz, open the downloaded file and double-click on “XQuartz.pkg.”
-A message that says “This package will run a program to determine if the software can be installed” may appear.
-If that message appears, click “Allow.”
+2. Once you have downloaded XQuartz, open the downloaded `.dmg` file and double-click on **Quartz.pkg**.
+A message that says **“This package will run a program to determine if the software can be installed”** will appear.
+When that message appears, **click Allow**.

 <img width="1000" alt="XQuartz Prompt" src="https://user-images.githubusercontent.com/84110959/155892378-e6b482d4-29ea-47de-865b-67d6d2ba403d.png">